fbpx Skip to main content

 Quality investments make for quality outcomes

-If the current surge in the carbon market is showing us anything, it’s that what’s good for the planet is also good for business.
+If the current surge in investments in the carbon market is showing us anything, it’s that what’s good for the planet is also good for business.

 The value of carbon offsetting can add to your business strategy and pay dividends of its own.
 Links between ESG principles and share market performance have proven to be far more than incidental, with one study by Nordea Equity Group finding that companies with the highest Environmental Social Governance (ESG) ratings outperform those with the lowest ratings by up to 40%.
 The push for greater adherence to ESG principles is truly universal—observable across government and private sectors both nationally and internationally—and there are even more ways to leverage the benefits of carbon offset investments.